Firefighters

 The #FutureFirefighter campaign is about dispelling the stereotype of what a firefighter does and what they look like.
 We understand and value all of our staff and we understand how crucial it is that our staff are representative of the communities we serve.

 Underpinning this campaign is positive action which is a legal, acceptable, and deliberate decision to take specific steps to improve equality in the workplace.
 In recruitment, positive action is used to attract people from underrepresented groups with the view of encouraging and increasing the number of applications for employment.
-Underrepresented groups mean different things to different services, but for us, we wish to widen access and increase participation for people from all ethnic minorities, people that identify as LGBTQ+ and women.
+Underrepresented groups mean different things to different services, but for us, we wish to widen access and increase participation for people from all Black, Asian and minority ethnic communities, people that identify as LGBTQ+, and women.

 Frequently Asked Questions